Miyamura80/Imposter-Generator/README.md

 # Imposter-Generator
-For imitating people on chats and stuff
+A fun project made to imitate how people speak on chats and large essays.
+Uses pytorch's RNN architecture to make this possible.